 Lowering bills: The Residential Essential Service program offers qualified Washington Gas customers a discounted rate in those months when the need is higher (November 1 - April 1) if clients rely on gas as their main source of heating.
-Customers apply at the District Department of the Environment (see LIHEAP, above).
+Customers apply at the DC Department of Energy and Environment (see LIHEAP, above).
 Clients must reapply each year, typically between August 1 and October 1.